 In the beginning I filled in my office based downtime with tutorials on everything from editorial calendars to basic HTML.
 I made a lot of mistakes and I committed all the major blogging sins.
 I wrote about myself, I had no real focus and sometimes I had a little bit too much.
 Even though my early blogs were not by any definition particularly good, successful, or read outside of the few friends and family members I coerced into reading them.

-What started out as a class assignment ballooned into full blown a self propelled, passion project and by 2013 it had come too far for me to just stop.
-Template updates and blog reconfigurations were constant, as was my evolving understanding of what multimedia storytelling could be.
-Nerdnite while still on my radar no longer sufficed and I branched out, first with “Grown Up Night at the Children’s Museum,” and then with “Decentralized Dance Party, Boston,” and eventually I included trend pieces, essays, and guest contributors, and branched off into writing about art, and digital media which I had always wanted to do.
+For better or worse what started out as a class assignment, quickly ballooned into full blown a self propelled passion project and by 2013 it had come too far for me to just stop.
+As my employment situation went from better to worse to better again blogging became a touchstone it shined a light into what would have otherwise been a dreary and frustrating existence.
+Template updates and blog reconfigurations were as constant as my evolving understanding of what multimedia storytelling and the types of stories I was interested in producing.
+Nerd Nite while still on my radar no longer sufficed and I branched out, first with “Grown Up Night at the Children’s Museum,” and then with “Decentralized Dance Party, Boston,” and eventually I included trend pieces, essays, and guest contributors, and branched off into writing about art, and digital media which I had always wanted to do.